hweeks/dcpm/packages/cli/README.md

 This will prompt for a username and password and log you in, or create an account if it's a new username, and save your token to `~/.dcpm`.

+### run

+You can run any of the scripts in a manifest via:

+    dcpm run <script-name>

+This will run the script and output the result to your command line.
+This is an early feature, expect changes.

 ### get

 The most simple use case is fetching a simple package: